How to Meet the Differing Objectives of the End User and System Designer

-Using experiences gained with multiple pilot testing programs, the various key issues will be presented.
-Topics will include how to select the right membrane configuration, what process variables need to be explored, what scale of testing might be needed and how risks are identified during piloting so that these can be minimized prior to a project moving forward.
+Using experiences gained with multiple membrane filtration pilot testing programs, the various key issues will be presented.
+Topics will include how to select the right membrane filtration configuration, what process variables need to be explored, what scale of full-scale and pilot testing might be needed and how risks are identified during piloting so that these can be minimized prior to a project moving forward.

-The performance of Membrane Separation Systems is well understood for brackish and sea water applications with some membrane manufacturers providing free internet downloadable design models to enable, in particular, Reverse Osmosis and Ultrafiltration systems on water to be configured.
+The performance of membrane filtration separation systems is well understood for brackish and sea water applications with some membrane manufacturers providing free internet downloadable design models to enable, in particular, Reverse Osmosis and Ultrafiltration systems on water to be configured.

 Some process applications are also standardized with substantial public domain information from many years of research and development work by industry and academia.
 Perhaps best resourced are membrane applications in the dairy industry, although process limits continue to be challenged and expanded.

 Published data sufficient for a proper design is unlikely to be available and the process ideas being investigated may be unique, novel or confidential.However when companies are developing new products where the use of membrane separation technology is being